eclipse-vertx/vert.x/ruby_web_tutorial.md

 Save it as `app.rb`.

-The calls to `Vertx.deploy_verticle` and `Vertx.deploy_worker_verticle` are a programmatic way of starting other verticles from inside the code of a verticle.
+The calls to `Vertx.deploy_verticle` are a programmatic way of starting other verticles from inside the code of a verticle.

 As you can see, the persistor needs some configuration and that is passed in when we deploy the persistor verticle.
 The configuration is expressed in JSON.